soumaissol/public-api/README.md

 * Nvm - [Install nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community).

-You must have aws access configured under the profile `soumaissol`.

 ## Install, build and run project

+You must have aws access configured under the profile `soumaissol` for prod and `soumaissolstaging` for staging.

+You must have this environment variables configured:
+- PIPEFY_AUTH_TOKEN: used to deploy

 ```bash
 nvm install